PierreIsCoding/sdiy/Spark/README.md

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Spark/images/front.jpg" width="800" />

-ps, I soldered R1 on the backside for testing purposes.
+ps, I soldered R1 on the backside only for testing purposes, so you don'tneed to.

+## Bugs
+- Keep notice that in pcb "Version 1" the silkscreen of R21 en R17 are swapped.

 ## Files
 The files for building and sourcing this project are in this folder.
 See